This post is by Jonathan Pollard, CEO of eBay integration software company Codisto.

 To tackle eBay at scale you need a way of easily printing address labels for orders, booking consignments, uploading tracking numbers and leaving buyer feedback.

 eBay offers basic tools for using standard postal services.
 But once your eBay business reaches scale you’ll want to use courier services.
 When you’re large enough you’ll be able to approach freight providers and negotiate your own rates, but there is an in-between size that can be challenging to deal with.
-At this stage, look at shipping integration solutions like Temando or ShippingEasy.
+At this stage, look at shipping integration solutions like ShippingEasy.
 Using these services you’ll be able to get real-time rates, print labels, book consignments, and get tracking data.

 Tip: If you’re selling on your own website as well as eBay, you should look to fold eBay orders into your existing fulfillment process.
 To do this you need an integration solution to automatically push the eBay orders back into to your ecommerce platform.

 As a seller you are required to submit shipment tracking data to eBay.
 You can also choose to leave either positive feedback for buyers or none at all (only buyers can leave negative feedback for sellers!).

 Tip: If shipment tracking data is uploaded within the handling time specified on your listings, the seller is protected against any complaints from buyers about slow delivery.
 Uploading tracking data and feedback is a time-consuming manual process for each order, so look for a third-party integration solution to automate this.

 There are many headaches when selling on eBay at scale, and using eBay’s own tools is unlikely to solve them.